Alexander-Nilsson/careflow-app/README.md

 # CareFlow 🏥

 CareFlow is a specialized project management platform designed for healthcare environments to streamline and track continuous improvement work.
-It provides a structured workflow based on the **PGSA (Plan-Do-Study-Act)** cycle, allowing clinical teams to move from initial ideas to verified, high-quality healthcare improvements.
+It provides a structured workflow based on the **PDSA (Plan-Do-Study-Act)** cycle, allowing clinical teams to move from initial ideas to verified, high-quality healthcare improvements.

 ## 📺 Demo